 The Reverend Duncan Hilton

-St. John’s is delighted to announce the calling of the Reverend Duncan Hilton as Priest in Charge.
+St. John’s is delighted to announce the calling of the Reverend Duncan Hilton as its new priest.
 Duncan comes to St. John’s and the Diocese of New Hampshire on August 24th, 2020 after serving as Priest for Discipleship and Discernment at St. Michael’s in Brattleboro, Vermont since 2017.

 At St. Michael’s, Duncan was commissioned to raise up leaders inside and outside the church to listen and follow their call through prayer and action.
 Out of a small group ministry he developed there sprung initiatives around praying the Daily Office, discernment and decision-making retreats, partnering with the Community Justice Center to support people transitioning out of prison, and beginning to create a L’Arche Community in Southern Vermont (an international network of communities that help care for people with intellectual disabilities).